Lamiaroid/VER-CHK-2020-version-deploy/README.md

 Open project in Visual Studio and Start;<br/>

 # ***** REMARKS *****
-If you want to enable restore password by email function, you should change the following lines in ArticleService.cs to your login and password and enable "Less secure apps to access Gmail" option in your google account.
+If you want to enable restore password by email function, you should change the following lines in ArticleService.cs to your login and password and enable "Less secure apps to access Gmail" option in your google account.<br/>
     ```c#
     // take your login
     const string SenderLogin = "test@gmai.com";
-    ```
+    ```<br/>

     ```c#
     // take your password
     const string SenderPassword = "admin";
-    ```
+    ```<br/>

 # ***** ABILITIES *****
 You can: <br/>